A look back at the core of games in characteristic function form: some new axiomatization results: Introduction

 We would like to mention another possibly interesting feature of our characterization results.
 While, especially Peleg (1985, 1992) characterized the core by consistency and converse-consistency-like axioms, the novelty of Keiding's approach was to provide an axiomatization result without invoking consistency at all.
 Bhattacharya (2004) and then Llerena and Rafels (2007) took a mixed approach (in a transferable utility set-up): they used both consistency-like axioms as well as axioms like ``antimonotonicity" used by Keiding (1986).
 This paper adopts a similar mixed approach.

 The following section gives the preliminary definitions and notation.
-The axioms and discussion of these are given in Section 3.
-Section 4 discusses the axiomatization results.
+The main axioms and some discussions of these are given in Section 3.
+Section 4 discusses the main axiomatization results.
+Next we explore the implications of a consistency axiom--a variant of the one we have used for the main two characterization results--in Section 5.
 We provide a concluding remark in the final section.